per capita income of indian states

 Investment Decisions

 Investors often consider per capita income when making investment decisions, as it can provide insights into a country’s economic stability and growth potential.
-A higher per capita income might attract more investors, suggesting a wealthier population and potentially more significant market for goods and services.
+A higher per capita income might attract more investors, suggesting a wealthier population and potentially a more significant market for goods and services.

 International Comparisons